 Slow response caused by a lack of data

 According to Richard Cooper, Managing Director of Europe for Fusion Risk Management, “Companies can never be 100% resilient.
-They can, however, be much better prepared to minimise the impact of a situation and stop an incident becoming a crisis.
-To do this, they must be able to rapidly “operationalise” data to rapidly make informed decisions.
+They can, however, be much better prepared to minimize the impact of a situation and stop an incident becoming a crisis.
+To do this, they must be able to rapidly “operationalize” data to rapidly make informed decisions.
 Without reliable, up-to-date information, a company’s ability to react to a situation will be delayed, and there will be the probability of a higher impact.”
 Fast response to an incident is more important than ever due to the expectation of “always-on” services and having reliable, real-time data is key to this.
 Moving data out of “dark matter” in the enterprise and making it readily available during a real disaster recovery event helps to increase response time and reduce negative impacts.

 Rehearsal activities such as Data Centre Recovery tests aim to create preparedness for a smooth failover in the case of a real disaster event.
 However, these can be very staged and require a lot of preparation that would not be possible in the heat of the moment.
-For some organisations, the time in which they’re undertaking a disaster recovery test may be the only time they’re truly prepared for a real incident.
+For some organizations, the time in which they’re undertaking a disaster recovery test may be the only time they’re truly prepared for a real incident.
 Creating flexible templates for different scenarios will help to reduce the preparation time needed and speed up response times.
 Testing is the only way to reveal flaws, issues, problems, shortcoming, mistakes and holes in your restore plan.
 Tests should be run once or twice a year and be as close to reality as possible.
 This means not only testing technical systems but processes and other factors as well.

 Incidents and outages cause a major impact for businesses so naturally executives will want to know what’s going on in the moment and whether contingency plans need to be made from the business’s point of view.
 Communications with stakeholders to keep them updated on progress can take valuable time and effort during a disaster recovery, making the job much more difficult and stressful.
-Visualisation and automated comms will make the whole process much less stressful and keep execs informed in real-time, so you don’t have to field phone calls and emails while firefighting.
+Visualization and automated comms will make the whole process much less stressful and keep execs informed in real-time, so you don’t have to field phone calls and emails while firefighting.

 Lack of enterprise resilience